dyc-github/cse15l-lab-reports/report3.md

 I have chosen the ``` find ``` command.

 ### ``` -name ``` option
-I found out about this command through the [CSE 15L class] (https://ucsd-cse15l-f23.github.io/week/week5/).
+I found out about this command through the [CSE 15L class](https://ucsd-cse15l-f23.github.io/week/week5/).
 I also found additional notes on [Linuxize's guide on the find command](https://linuxize.com/post/how-to-find-files-in-linux-using-the-command-line/#:~:text=Finding%20files%20by%20name%20is,file%20you%20are%20searching%20for.) for examples.

 - Example 1: We can use name to find a file which we know the name of but don't know where exactly in technical it is.
 ```